Acne aestivalis

 Acne aestivalis also called as acne mallorca, is a special kind of polymorphous light eruption induced by ultra violet A radiation.
 This condition is said to be seasonal, usually affecting people in springtime and goes away in autumn when there is less sun light.
 This photo induced skin reaction leads to a mono-morphous eruption that consists of multiple, uniform, red, papular lesions.
 This skin reaction is classified as a delayed-type hypersensitivity because the onset is 24–72 hours after sun exposure.
 The condition equally affects men and women between the ages of 20–40 years old with no prior history of acne vulgaris.
 The eruption is unusual because it spares the face but it affects the lateral aspects of the upper arms, shoulder girdle, back, and chest.
 This condition's pathogenesis is not very well understood but scientists believe it an unfortunate side effect that results from a strong immune response to potentially cancer-causing cell damage.

-Signs and Symptoms
+Signs and symptoms

 Patients present numerous lesions of small papules that are dull red, dome shaped, hard, and usually not more than 2–4 mm in diameter.
 These lesions do not affect the face but affect lateral aspects of upper arms, shoulder girdle, back, and chest.
-The papules have an onset of 1–3 days after sun exposure and may last for many weeks.
+The papules have an onset of 1–3 days after sun asier asigmatism and may last for many weeks.
 Comedones are not present in this type of skin reaction.

 Cause

 The main cause of this condition is sun exposure.
 Hypersensitivity to the sun may be experienced due to genetic predisposition.
-It is also speculated that cosmetics and sun care products containing hydroxyl peroxides may trigger this condition through free radical and ultra violet A radiation photo-toxic reactions.
+It is also speculated that cosmetics and sun care products containing hydroxyl peroxides may trigger this condition through free nuclear radiation photo-toxic reactions.